Updated: 3 days ago

 Housing and rent prices perverted: purchase power parity and COLA is diverging across the USA, with the government providing incentives for people to urbanize and climb on top of each other into tiny urban apartments.

 They claim to care about the environment.
-They are deluded or liars.
+They are fools or liars - probably both.
 They do not incentivize digital workplaces, digital commutes, dispersed commercial zoning.
 They incentivize concentration of commercial activity, maximum commutes, and population density.

 The impact is predictable.
 Costs in urban localities skyrocket and diverge from the rest of the nation – along with enlarged municipal tax revenues from all of the roaches climbing on top of each other to earn a living in the concentrated mob of workers.

 They don’t really care that people have 10-20 fewer hours per week for their community and family while they waste their lives in transit.

 They don’t really care about low income workers and students living in military-barracks conditions.

 It’s all “successful economic progress” and “urban future utopia!”
 Get on board, roach!
 Climb into that urban office and feast on the high wage that will be spent on overpriced housing, food, taxes, services, and healthcare!

 French G7 & Bloomberg deception: they call decades of dirigisme “capitalism.”
 There has not been “capitalism” in the West for generations.
 There has been one dirigiste program after the next.
 Now the dirigistes who gave us the debt, use semantic deception as they call the failures of their own economic interventions “capitalism.”
 They scare people with myths of non-existent income inequality that Alvarism irrefutably disproved in Economic Sovereignty.